kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 ### §382.27   May a carrier require a passenger with a disability to provide advance notice in order to obtain certain specific services in connection with a flight?

-\(a\) Except as provided in paragraphs (b) and (c) of this section and §[[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.75   May a carrier require documentation from passengers with disabilities seeking to travel with a service animal?|§382.75]] and 382.133(e)(4), (5), (f)(5) and (6), as a carrier you must not require a passenger with a disability to provide advance notice in order to obtain services or accommodations required by this part.
+\(a\) Except as provided in paragraphs (b) and (c) of this section and [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.75   May a carrier require documentation from passengers with disabilities seeking to travel with a service animal?|§§382.75]] and 382.133(e)(4), (5), (f)(5) and (6), as a carrier you must not require a passenger with a disability to provide advance notice in order to obtain services or accommodations required by this part.

 (b)(1) You may require a passenger with a disability to provide up to 72 hours' advance notice and check in one hour before the check-in time for the general public to receive carrier-supplied in-flight medical oxygen on international flights, and 48 hours' advance notice and check-in one hour before the check-in time for the general public to receive carrier-supplied in-flight medical oxygen on domestic flights.
 This service is optional; you are not required to provide carrier-supplied in-flight medical oxygen, but you may choose to do so.